xmos/lib_mic_array/python/README.rst

 Similar output is produced.

-The simplest way to use these coefficients in an application is to run something like:
+The simplest way to use these coefficients in an application is to run this from the repo root:

 .. code::

+  cd python
-  lib_mic_array\python>python combined.py filter_design\good_2_stage_filter_int.pkl --file-prefix custom_filter
+  python combined.py filter_design/good_2_stage_filter_int.pkl --file-prefix custom_filter

 and include the generated ``custom_filter.h`` file in the application.

-Input pkl File
+Input pkl file
 ^^^^^^^^^^^^^^

 ``stage1.py`` and ``stage2.py`` load the contents of the supplied ``.pkl`` file